mtw/CMviz/tasks.md

 - [ ] continuous sliders on both sides
 - [ ] add buttons to configure visualization style
 - [ ] add show/hide diminished
+- [ ] turn evalue into exponent so you can work with it linearly

 ## backend